 This blog post is focused on how we rather easily can detect or identify a problem with our beliefs and behavior.
 If we listen to the bell — the “cognitive dissonance” — we may get clues on how we can proceed, adjusting our beliefs and behavior to increase our happiness and well-being.

-KEYWORDS: behavior, beliefs, cognitive dissonance, decision-making, happiness, well-being.
+KEYWORDS: beliefs, cognitive dissonance, emotional discomfort, emotions, feelings, happiness, negativity-positivity spectrum, philosophy, psychology, thoughts, well-being.

 This blog post is about a psychological phenomenon called “cognitive dissonance” and its relation to our thoughts, beliefs, and behaviors.
 I will argue in this post that by honestly observing this phenomenon, one has a very good chance to make some adjustments to one’s attitude, and thereby achieve a better emotional state of affairs: more happiness, more well-being, etc.